 What separates the elite performers from everyone else?
 Not perfection, but consistency.
-This is why the most important thing is not to prevent mistakes all together, but to avoid making a mistake twice in a row.
-Errors are part of the process, but they shouldn’t become part of the pattern.
+This is why the most important thing is not to prevent mistakes altogether, but to avoid making a mistake twice in a row.
+Errors are part of the process, but they shouldn't become part of the pattern.

 One mistake is just an outlier.
 Two mistakes is the beginning of a pattern.
 Killing this pattern before it snowballs into something bigger is one reason why learning how to get back on track quickly is an essential skill for building good habits.